SpencerMullen/MusicWebsite/README.md

 This site was made by Spencer Mullen to track some of his music reviews!

 ## Site Deployment
 Frontend and Backend are both hosted on render.
 The site is deployed live!
+Note: Can take a little while to initially load.
 - https://music-list-frontend.onrender.com/

 ## Quick Start